Kerry Carpenter Preview, Player Props: Tigers vs. Astros

 Kerry Carpenter At The Plate

-- Carpenter has picked up an RBI in 36.5% of his games this year, with more than one RBI in 17.6% of his games.
-He has also plated three or more runs in six contests.
+- In 36.0% of his games this season, Carpenter has had at least one RBI.
+He's picked up more than one in 17.4% and driven in three or more of his team's runs in six contests.

-- He has scored in 33 of 85 games this season, and more than once 8 times.
+- In 34 of 86 games this season, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.